firis-games/LittleMaidReengagedFirisPatch/README.md

 1. Make your GradleForge workspace multi-project
 2. Install git
 3. Run this command on project root: `git clone --recursive https://github.com/Verclene/LittleMaidReengaged.git`
+ * **WARNING** if you run this on Windows, you have to **enable symbolic link** before cloning.
+See: https://github.com/git-for-windows/git/wiki/Symbolic-Links
 4. Add this line to root/settings.gradle: `include 'LittleMaidReengaged'`
 5. Then run this command on root: `./gradlew setupDecompWorkspace --refresh-dependencies`